burntsouup/JavaScript/2 - Basics.md

     - the script file is fetched and downloaded while the HTML file is still parsing.
 The script file is executed once the HTML file has fully parsed

-      - note - this ensures that if your script needs to interact with the DOM, it will work as expected
+      :bulb: this ensures that if your script needs to interact with the DOM, it will work as expected

       ![image15](/images/image15.png)